47degrees/fp-with-arrow-videos/ListK.md

 ```

-When we map a ListK, we are applying a function to each element in the list in order to change the content value or transforming to another type
+When we map a ListK, we are applying a function to each element in the list in order to change the content value or transform to another type.

 # Slide 6

 ```
 ListK :: flatMap

-flatMap allows us to compute over the contents of multiple ListK< * > values
+flatMap allows us to compute over the contents of multiple ListK< * > values.

 val listOne= listOf(1, 2, 3).k()
 val listTwo= listOf(4, 5, 6).k()